Colorado

 • Nearest town: Salida

-However, if you have to hike the whole road — a 15.2 mile round-trip hike — it’s likely going to feel like a bit of a drag and not nearly as easy.
+However, if you decide to hike the whole road — a 15.2 mile round-trip hike — it’s likely going to feel like a bit of a drag and not nearly as easy.

 Related Read: 10 Tiny House Rentals in Colorado